wardcanyon/localarena/README.md

 - Image-loading control functions (e.g. `ensure...ImageLoading()`) are
   not supported; they are no-ops.

+- Support for preferences is minimal; in particular, there is no UI for changing them.

 ## Behavioral differences

 - `PHP Fatal error: Uncaught mysqli_sql_exception: Field 'card_order'